To make your visit easier for you and your pet, follow these easy guidelines.

 Sundays and Public Holidays Closed

-Emergencies are taken at any time.
+Emergencies are taken at any time during the above hours.

 Manukau After-hours Veterinary Clinic